danielsaidi/website_danielsaidi/collections/_posts/2011/2011-07-07-print-screen-in-bootcamp-using-apple-keyboard.md

 ---

-I have started to boot up Windows directly from my BootCamp partition on my iMac instead of running Windows under VMWare Fusion.
-This way, I do not have to share resources with the OS X partition, which is nice for gaming, programming etc.
+I have started to boot up Windows directly from my BootCamp partition on my iMac instead of running it under VMWare Fusion.
+This way, I don't have to share resources with the OS X partition, which is nice for gaming, programming etc. There are however some rough edges.

-This works really well, but sometimes, running Windows on an iMac using an Apple bluetooth keyboard can be a bit frustrating.
+This works really well, but can sometimes be a bit frustrating.
+For instance, running Windows on an iMac, using an Apple bluetooth keyboard isn't all that nice.

-Today, for instance, I had to take a screen dump.
+For instance, I had to take a screen dump.
 Without OS X keyboard shortcut.
 Without a PC print screen button.
 How do you do that?
 I was at a total loss.
-The `Shift+Fn+F11` combination did not work for me, since I had this option enabled:
+The `Shift+Fn+F11` combination didn't work for me, since I had this option enabled:

 ![Boot Camp Control Panel](/assets/blog/2011/2011-07-07.png)

 With this option enabled, neither Shift+Fn+F11 or Shift+F11 work.
-Now before you rule me out as a no-brainer, I naturally tried to press Shift+F11 without the Fn key, but that did not work either.

 What did work, however, was:

-- Uncheck the checkbox above
+- Uncheck the checkbox above.
-- Press Shift+Fn+F11
+- Press Shift+Fn+F11.
-- Enjoy your screen dump in any way you like
+- Enjoy the screen dump.
-- Re-check the checkbox above

-It's a bit of a pain, yes.
-Any suggestions?
-Having to press the Fn-key each time I have to press an F-key is not an option.
+It's a bit of a pain, but at least I can now take screenshots like a human being.